-Denver Doctorate in Homeland Security National Defense Programs
+Denver Doctorate or PhD in Homeland Security & National Security

 Doctorate in Homeland Security and National Defense Programs